Elevenlabs AudioNative Player

 1. SQL queries and data analysis

-When the data is loaded into a table, you can start analyzing it using SQL query language.
-In BigQuery Console, you will find a window for typing SQL queries, which allows you to filter, aggregate and combine data, as well as generate analysis results.
+When the data is loaded into a table, you can analyse it using SQL query language.
+In BigQuery Console, you will find a window for typing SQL queries, allowing you to filter, aggregate, combine data, and generate analysis results.

 BigQuery Glossary for Beginners